msam2712/Basic-structure/README.md

 # Basic-structure
-This is my first web structure
+This is my first web structure ok